-(Also Applicable to Individual Industry Speakers)

-Format: Maximum 5 pages.
+Format: Maximum 2 pages.
 All pages are formatted to 8.5×11” or A4 paper with margins of one inch on every side.
 All texts use single space, Times New Roman, and a font size of 11 or 12.
+Industry research is especially applicable to this submission type.

 Recommended Sections: